Public Records Requests

 4.4.2 If preparation of the response to the request exceeds four (4) hours of labor, the university will charge a presumed rate of $18.00 per hour for the additional time.
 The custodian or General Counsel will provide an estimate of the costs for an extraordinary request prior to making the records available for inspection or providing copies and allow the requestor the option of either agreeing to pay the charge or revising the request to narrow its nature or scope.
 Upon receipt of the agreed service charge, the custodian shall promptly begin retrieval of requested records to the extent permitted by law.
 If the agreed upon estimate proves to be higher than the actual labor, delivery, materials and copying costs, the university shall thereafter reduce the charge to the requestor to the actual costs and promptly refund the difference to the requestor.
 If, during the document retrieval process, it becomes evident to the custodian that the original estimate was too low, the records custodian will suspend the process and ask the requestor whether the process should continue at a new and higher agreed estimated total cost or whether the process should cease, in which case the requestor will pay for and receive only the documents and/or information that have been retrieved to that point.
-If the university, in reliance upon the requestor’s agreement to pay the total estimated cost, retrieves the requested documents and/or information, but the requestor thereafter refuses to pay the agreed upon amount, then the university may withhold the documents and/or information until payment is received.
 Multiple requests within a short period of time (up to 90 days) from the same individual or organization will be considered a single request for purposes of determining whether to charge under this section.

 4.4.3 The actual cost of redacting legally privileged and/or confidential information may not be included in calculating this special service charge.
 However, the time spent reviewing for and redacting privileged and/or confidential information should be estimated and recorded as described in section 4.5.